 Remember that most children are not the same; they have their weaknesses and strengths, which means you have to employ different strategies to get them reading.
 Reading involves understanding the relationship between letters and their pronunciation and awareness of phonemics, which a child may find difficult at first.

-At Mrs. Myers Reading Room, we help develop children reading habits in Milwaukee, WI, by offering the services of our expert teachers and professionally trained digital trainers.
+At Mrs. Myers' Reading Room, we help develop children reading habits in Southeast Wisconsin, by offering the services of our expert teachers and professionally trained digital trainers.
 We believe that the initial development in your child's education goes a long way in fine-tuning the child's future academic achievements.

 Click here and explore the amazing result of our initiative and how it has enhanced many lives in the region.